 Matt Waletzko’s athletic profile

 Early on, Waletzko passes the eye test.
-At 6’7″, 305 pounds, the North Dakota OT has an outrageously long frame — reported to feature 36-inch arms.
+At 6’6 7/8″, 315 pounds, the North Dakota OT has an outrageously long frame — measuring in with a 86″ wingspan.
 His long, lumbering strides cover a lot of ground in space, and he’s a rangy blocker with a wide reach.
 With his length, Waletzko can generate good artificial power with his extensions.
 Even with his lighter frame, he has decent power capacity, and he can knock players off-base with heavy clubs.

-On top of his length, Waletzko is also a good athlete.
-He’s surprisingly nimble in pass protection.
-He appears as a springy athlete with easy mobility around the arc.
+On top of his length, Waletzko is also an elite athlete.
+He’s incredibly nimble in pass protection.
+He appears as a springy athlete with effortless mobility around the arc.
 He’s light on his feet when matching defenders, and he keeps a wide, active base in the passing phase.
 As a run blocker, Waletzko is explosive off the snap.
 He has the mobility to get to the second level and enter space, and he can pop defenders with power, paving open lanes.
 The North Dakota OT can bully smaller defenders with his physical tools.

 Execution beyond the physical traits